Announcer

-An announcer is a voice artist who relays information to the audience of a broadcast media programme or live event.
+An announcer is a voice artist who relays information to the audience on a broadcast media programme or live event either on radio or television.

 Television and other media

 Some announcers work in television production, radio or filmmaking, usually providing narrations, news updates, station identification, or an introduction of a product in television commercials or a guest on a talk show.
 Music television announcers were also called video jockeys (VJ).

 Announcers are often voice actors who read prepared scripts, but in some cases, they have to ad-lib commentary on the air when presenting news, sports, weather, time, and television commercials.
 Occasionally, announcers are also involved in writing the screenplay or scripts when one is required.
 Sometimes announcers also interview guests and moderate panels or discussions.
-Some provide commentary for the audience during sporting events known as sports announcers, parades, and other events.
+Some provide commentary for the audience during sporting events (known as sports announcers), parades, and other events.

 Announcers perform a variety of tasks including presenting news, sports, weather, traffic, and music.
 Other duties include interviewing guests, making public appearances at promotional events, announcing station programming information.
 Announcers are also sometimes responsible for operating studio equipment and producing/selling advertisements.
-It is becoming more common to use social media networking sites to keep listeners up to date.
-In 2010, the median salary of an announcer in the United States was $27,010.
-Television and radio announcers generally have a bachelor’s degree in communications, broadcasting, or journalism.
+Television and radio announcers generally have a bachelor's degree in communications, broadcasting, or journalism.
 Some announcers cross "fields" by working in multiple media, such as television, radio, and commercials.
-For example, Bob Eubanks was in radio, then became a television game show host, occasionally doing both jobs at the same time.
-David Mark started in radio, then moved to television, then became a "free-lance" voice-over announcer voicing commercials all over the world.
-Townsend Coleman III started in radio, then became a free-lance voice-over announcer and went on to voice cartoons.
+For example, Bob Eubanks was in radio then became a television game show host, occasionally doing both jobs at the same time, and Townsend Coleman III started in radio then became a free-lance voice-over announcer and went on to voice cartoons.